-Also, we can make our solar panels right in the US so we can’t be held hostage by foreign manufacturers or suppliers
+We can also make our solar panels in the US, so we can’t be held hostage by foreign manufacturers or suppliers.

 Great.
 Assessing where we are now, what do you think the future holds for renewable energy in the military?

-Well, not to belabor the point, but solar continues to get better, cheaper, faster (to use an old Army acquisition request) so I think it will always play a role.
-However, turning waste products into energy is something the DoD is looking at, as well as high tech – albeit maybe dangerous – advanced chemical batteries.
+Well, not to belabor the point, but solar continues to get better, cheaper, faster (to use an old Army acquisition request), so I think it will always play a role.
+However, turning waste products into energy is something the DoD is looking at and high tech – albeit maybe dangerous – advanced chemical batteries.
 I believe that solar power is not only a bridge to get us from where we are today to where we want to be, but also may be where we want to get to.
-PowerFilm is working with many solar technologies including our core competency amorphous silicon, gallium arsenide, Heterojunction with Intrinsic Thin-layer cells (HIT) and even mono and polycrystalline.
+PowerFilm is working with many solar technologies, including our core competency amorphous silicon, gallium arsenide, Heterojunction with Intrinsic Thin-layer cells (HIT), and even mono and polycrystalline.

 How will new and unique applications of renewables help the soldier accomplish tasks more efficiently and safely?

 Well, I think that the military values our understanding of their challenges and what they are trying to do.
-The military realize that we know how to help and have the willingness and capability to do so.
+The military realizes that we know how to help and have the willingness and capability to do so.
 We put the Soldier first.
 We are honest and upfront.
-I can throw out a whole bunch of buzzwords and military sounding bumper stickers, but the fact is our solar works.
+I can throw out many buzzwords and military sounding bumper stickers, but the fact is our solar works.
 I guess that’s all I have to say.

 Thank you so much for taking the time to sit down and chat with me today!